 Note: This post contains affiliate links.
 See disclosure for more information.

-New Jersey Transit Train
+New Jersey Transit Train to Newark Airport

 You can take NJ Transit trains from Penn Station to the Newark Airport Rail Station, which takes less than 30 minutes.
 Then you will need to take the Air Train to your terminal.
 The ticket for the AirTrain is included in the price of your train ticket, but you need to use the NJ Transit train ticket to board the Air Train.
 Some trains will also stop at Newark Penn Station – do NOT get off there, it is not the airport stop.